govuk-one-login/mobile-wallet-document-builder/README.md

 Open http://localhost:8000/credential_offer in a web browser.

-To check that an item was saved to the DynamoDB **documents** table, run the following command in the terminal (replacing first the `documentId` in the command):
+To check that an item was saved to the DynamoDB **documents** table, run the following command in the terminal (replacing the `documentId` in the command):

 ```
 aws --endpoint-url=http://localhost:4566 --region eu-west-2 dynamodb query --table-name documents --key-condition-expression "documentId = :documentId" --expression-attribute-values "{ \":documentId\" : { \"S\" : \"86bd9f55-d675-4a16-963a-56ac17c8597c\" } }"
 ```

+Your AWS CLI options must be configured before running this command.
+If they are not, run ```aws configure``` before running the command above.

 ## Test